JuliaLang/www.julialang.org/blog/2020/05/invalidations.md

 return a `Bool`, and since it knows the value of `f(::Bool)` it just went ahead and computed the result at compile time for you.

-At the end of these experiments, hidden away in Julia's "method cache" there will be two `MethodInstance`s of `applyf`, one specialized for `Vector{Int}` and the other specialized for `Vector{Bool}`.
+After calling `applyf` with both sets of arguments, hidden away in Julia's "method cache" there will be two `MethodInstance`s of `applyf`, one specialized for `Vector{Int}` and the other specialized for `Vector{Bool}`.
 You don't normally see these, but Julia manages them for you; anytime you write code that calls `applyf`, it checks to see if this previous compilation work can be reused.

-For the purpose of this blog post, things start to get especially interesting if we try the following:
+For the purpose of this blog post, things start to get especially interesting if use a container that can store elements with different types (here, type `Any`):

 ```julia-repl
 julia> c = Any[1, false];